MissingLinkDev/battle-board/README.md

 #### Gameplay Settings
 - **Player Initiative List** - Show/hide the entire initiative interface from players
 - **Group Staging Controls Visibility** - Whether staging/unstaging groups affects token visibility
+- **Player Editable Health** - Allow players to edit HP and Temp HP for their own Player Characters

+**Player Editable Health:**
+When enabled, players can manage health for their own characters directly in the initiative tracker:
+- Players see editable HP and Temp HP fields for their Player Characters
+- Same math input support as GM (type `-8` for damage, `+5` for healing)
+- Changes sync instantly across all clients
+- GM retains full editing control over all tokens
+- Only affects tokens marked as Player Characters
+- Helpful for games where players track their own health

 <img src="https://battle-board.missinglinkdev.com/screenshots/settings-gameplay.png" alt="Settings - Gameplay" style="max-width: 100%; height: auto;">